-1.7 Power
+1.6 Power

 Power is supplied through an AC power transformer terminated with a standard two-prong plug.
-The transformer supplies low voltage AC to the modem, and plugs into any conventional 115 volt AC, 60 Hz, two-prong power outlet.
+The transformer supplies low voltage AC to the modem, and plugs into any conventional 115 volt AC, 60 Hz, two-prong power outlet (240 volts AC, 50Hz, .3 Amp for International modems).
 The power transformer supplied with the modem is the only one that should be used.
 Use of any other transformer could cause damage to the modem.
 A Power On/Off switch is located on the back of the modem.

-1.8 Modem LED Indicators
+1.7 Modem LED Indicators